 1. God is God.
 No Christian should doubt that God has the ability to make animals talk if He should so choose.
 It is the advantage of being both Creator and All-Powerful.

 2. The Bible covers a period of about four thousand years.
-In all of that time, there are only two talking animals in the Bible.
-This is hardly a fairyland or even the Chronicles of Narnia where animals speak all the time.
+In all of that time, there were only two talking animals in the Bible.
+This is hardly a fairyland or even the Chronicles of Narnia, where animals speak all the time.
 It was an extremely rare occurrence.
-Also note that each animal [or reptile] only had one conversation with one person.
+Also, note that each animal [or reptile] only had one conversation with one person.
 So even this particular snake and donkey did not normally hold conversations.

 So let’s look at our talking reptile.

 Now the serpent was more cunning than any animal of the field which the Lord God had made.
 And he said to the woman, “Has God really said, ‘You shall not eat from any tree of the garden’?”

 The woman said to the serpent, “From the fruit of the trees of the garden we may eat; but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it or touch it, or you will die.’”

 The serpent said to the woman, “You certainly will not die!
 For God knows that on the day you eat from it your eyes will be opened, and you will become like God, knowing good and evil.”

 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took some of its fruit and ate; and she also gave some to her husband with her, and he ate.
 Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves waist coverings.
 Gen. 3:1-7, NASB